operator-framework/community/contributor-ladder.md

 Requirements:
  - Demonstrates a broad knowledge of the project across multiple areas
  - Is able to exercise judgment for the good of the project, independent of their employer, friends, or team
- - Sponsored by 2 approvers from the same working group
+ - Sponsored by 2 approvers from the same subproject
    - With no objections from other approvers
    - Done through PR to update the OWNERS file in operator-framework/community
    - Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.